Chester Zoo: Dragons in Danger

-This exhibit is primarily a herpetarium for the zoo's Komodo dragon It was opened in 1998 and extended in 2003 to include an outdoor enclosure used by the dragons in the warmer summer months.
+This exhibit is primarily a herpetarium for the zoo's Komodo dragons, Jantan and Ora who arrived from Prague Zoo in 2014, originating from the Lesser Sunda Islands.
+It was opened in 1998 and extended in 2003 to include an outdoor enclosure used by the dragons in the warmer summer months.
 The exhibit is built on the site of the zoo's former bird house.
 In 2007, several young baby Komodo dragons were put on display after one of the zoo's two females laid eggs which hatched although the female had not been mated; this is parthenogenesis, the first such case recorded in this species.
 The exhibit was revamped in 2009 to house Caribbean iguanas in one section of the building.
-It now currently houses spiny-hill turtles, golden coin turtles, and Indochinese box turtles in one side and the critically endangered mountain chicken frogs with some blue land crabs in the other.
+It now currently houses spiny turtles in one side and critically endangered mountain chicken frogs along with Caribbean hermit crabs in the other.

-Dragons in Danger also houses various Indonesian and Philippine rainforest birds, such as Palawan peacock-pheasants, pheasant pigeons, Montserrat orioles and javan green magpies.
+Dragons in Danger also houses various Indonesian and Philippine rainforest birds, such as Palawan peacock-pheasants, pheasant pigeons, Montserrat orioles and Visayan tarictic hornbills.
 Recently added was a pair of Philippine mouse deer which have successfully bred.
-Formerly housed here were Ploughshare tortoises, collared iguanas and Montserrat tarantulas which Chester bred in 2016 for the first time in captivity.
-Other former species kept in the exhibit include Socorro doves, Mindanao bleeding-hearts, Papuan lorikeets and Saint Lucia parrot, visayan tarictic hornbill and red birds of paradise.
+Also housed here are Montserrat tarantulas, which Chester bred in 2016 for the first time in captivity.
+Species formerly kept in the exhibit include Socorro doves, Mindanao bleeding-hearts, Papuan lorikeets and Saint Lucia parrots.

 Mongoose Mania

-Located near the former tiger enclosure, this area used to be a petting farm, but was closed due to an outbreak of foot-and-mouth disease.
-The petting farm is now a picnic lawn and a former kune kune pig enclosure has been demolished in favour of a food stall.
+For some time, this small area on the eastern part of the zoo used to be a children's petting farm until 2001 when it permanently closed due to an outbreak of foot-and-mouth disease.
+The petting farm later became a picnic lawn, and a former kunekune pig enclosure has been demolished in favour of a food stall.

 Mongoose Mania, which houses dwarf mongooses features tunnels beneath the enclosure which allow children to crawl through, popping up their heads into plastic domes to give them a mongoose's eye view of the world.
+Previously, from opening in 2002 until 2009, the enclosure housed prairie dogs, which were originally housed in large enclosures near the rhinos (one of which was shared with the tapirs and capybaras) on the western part of the zoo.

 Giant otters and penguins

-In early 2010, the Californian sea lions left the collection.
-Over the late winter the pool was converted to house a new species to the zoo.
+In early 2010, the zoo's California sea lions left the collection.
+During this time, the pool was converted to house a new species to the zoo.
 The giant otters went on show for the first time on 26 March 2010.
 The zoo bred their first pups in 2013.

 In the neighbouring enclosure, a large breeding group of over 50 Humboldt penguins have their own pool, and visitors can watch the birds from an underwater viewing window.